external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp/index.rst

 If an opration has dependencies, they must be set at the time of adding the dependent operation.
 It cannot be changed after the request is submitted.
-Similarly, if fences exported should be signaled on completion of an operation, they must also be set at the time of addition.

 A dependency is specified by the type and the identifier of an object.
-The identifier is mostly the ISP object's ID, except for fences.
-To specify fence dependencies, their file descriptor should be used.
 For cases where the ISP subsystem fails to resolve a given identifier into an object, its behavior depends on the type of the dependency object.
 For operation dependency, it is regarded as satisfied.
 This is because the operation given as dependency might have completed and its corresponding object released by the time the new request reaches the ISP subsystem.
 For all the other types, the operation request immediately returns with an error.